 Revelation 1.
-The Son of Man is manifested in his glory as God’s firstborn and as the King of Kings who is coming soon to take up his rule.
-He is also the ruler of the Church.
+The Son of Man is manifested in his glory as God’s firstborn and as the King of Kings who is coming soon.

-Whether Scripture is to be accorded this sort of credence is no small issue.
-Nineteen centuries after the revelation, we might question whether the foretold events can be considered near, seeing that they have not happened.
-In John’s time ‘near’ could have been thought to mean ‘within decades’.
-In the AD 60s Christians had been tortured and killed, in AD 70 Jerusalem had been destroyed, and now there was again persecution: Jesus seemed to be saying that the suffering of his followers would soon be over.
+Whether Scripture is to be accorded this degree of authority is no minor issue.
+Nineteen centuries after the revelation, we might question whether the foretold events can be considered near, seeing that they have still not happened.
+‘Near’ most naturally means within decades.
+In the AD 60s Christians in Rome had been tortured and killed, Jerusalem’s Christians had fled the city, and now there was again persecution: Jesus seemed to be saying that the suffering would soon be over.
 We can no longer take that view.
-While it is true that we should always be mindful of his coming again and that, even if he does not come in our lifetime, we might die at any time, the nearness of his return must be in relation to some greater span of time than that between the 1st century and the 21st century.
+While it is true that we might die at any time, regardless of when he returns, we might die at any time, the nearness of his return must relate to some greater totality than the last two millennia.

 Revelation concludes the entire Bible, not just the New Testament.
-Its scriptural allusions are many, and most refer to the Old Testament, right back to Genesis.
+Its scriptural allusions are many, and most refer to the Old Testament, from Genesis to Malachi.
 The last two chapters refer to the Bible’s first two chapters.
-What we are shown in this book is a summation of the whole purpose of him who encompasses all history, from Alpha to Omega (the first and last letters of the alphabet), from the Creation to Christ’s return.
-So Christ likened his future absence to a man planting a vineyard and leasing it to tenants, before spending a long time in another country (Luke 20:9).
-He said from the outset that his return would be delayed, even though justice would be given ‘with speed’ (Matt 25:5, Luke 18:8).
-Consider, after all, how long Israel had had to wait before his first coming.
-Peter too counselled that we should take the long view (II Pet 3).
-In the greater context, ‘with speed’ or ‘speedily’ (there is little distinction) is best understood in relation to the whole span of created time.
+It gives a summation of the whole purpose of him who encompasses all history, from Alpha to Omega (the first and last letters of the alphabet), from the Creation to the new Creation.
+Reflecting on God’s patience, and perhaps also on how patiently Israel had had to wait for prophecies of Christ’s first coming to be realised, Peter cautioned that we should take the long view (II Pet 3).
+According to Christ himself, his return would be delayed, even though justice would be given soon (Matt 25:5, Luke 18:8).
+From every perspective, ‘soon’ seems best understood in relation to the ages of all created time.

-Today the idea that God involved his son in the work of creation is further complicated by another alien creed.
-We may affirm that all things were created by God through him, but that is mere lip service if what we have in mind is particles ordering themselves into atoms, and atoms organising themselves over billions of years into plants and animals, even to the present day.
-Are we, with the Pope, to scorn the idea that God acted supernaturally, on the grounds that this would be to believe in “a magician, with a magic wand able to do everything”, and instead believe that creation itself is the magician, that it over time does everything?
-If ‘create’ means letting Nature do the forming and the breathing of life into forms, do we think that God is still creating?
+Today the New Testament’s revelation that God involved his firstborn in creation is complicated by another creed that denies that he created the universe at all.
+To affirm otherwise is lip service if what we have in mind is particles ordering themselves into atoms, and atoms organising themselves over billions of years into plants and animals.
+Are we, with Pope Francis, to scorn the idea that God acted supernaturally, on the grounds that this would be to believe in “a magician, with a magic wand able to do everything”, and instead believe that creation itself is the magician, that it over time does everything?
+If ‘create’ means letting Nature do the forming and the breathing of life into forms, do we think that God, unbeknown to science, is still creating?
 Even with a Christian gloss, Darwinism abolishes the Father and the Son quite as much as the Athanasian Creed does.

-The Old Testament refers to the firstborn angel as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
-He was the only angel in whom all the fullness of God was pleased to dwell (Zech 12:8, Col 1:19), and by implication there existed a time before God chose to impart his fullness to another being.
-The angel who appeared to Moses in the midst of a bush was God, for the text goes on to say, ‘God called to him out of the bush.’
-He is also portrayed as one with Yahweh in the passages telling of his appearance to mistreated Hagar (Gen 16:7-13), to Abraham in the dialogue about Sodom (Gen 18, where the angel is accompanied by two others), to Abraham as he moves to strike his son (Gen 22:11f) and to doubting Gideon (Ju 6:11-24).
-He was of the same nature as God, just as a son is of the same nature as his father and in that sense equal with him (John 5:18).
+The Old Testament refers to the commander as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
+He was the only angel in whom all the fullness of God was pleased to dwell (Ex 23:21, Zech 12:8), and by implication there existed a time before God chose to impart his fullness to another being.
+He was the angel who appeared to Moses in the midst of a bush, for the text goes on to say, ‘God called to him out of the bush.’
+He is also portrayed as one with Yahweh in the passages telling of his appearance to mistreated Hagar (Gen 16), to Abraham in the dialogue about Sodom (Gen 18, where the angel is accompanied by two others), to Abraham as he moved to strike his son (Gen 22) and to doubting Gideon (Jud 6).
+He was of the same nature as God, just as a son is of the same nature as his father and in that sense equal with him (John 5:18, and the next verse).
 Scripture describes the divine in terms of the human relationship because the human reflects the divine (Eph 3:15).
-Christ was divine (theos, John 1:1, Rom 9:5, without the definite article) because he was God’s son, not his son because he was divine (a meaningless notion) and coeternal with him.
-As Luke’s genealogy makes clear, he was the son of God in the same sense that Seth was the son of Adam (Luke 3:23ff).
+Christ was theos (John 1:1, Rom 9:5, without the definite article) because he was God’s son, a son in the same sense, his genealogy indicates, as Seth was Adam’s son (Luke 3:23ff).